What’s the importance of following a recycling guide?

 We recommend using reusable packaging wherever possible to reduce waste.
-However, recycling is important because it could prevent your used packaging from going to landfill or incineration.
-However, the UK’s recycling processes and infrastructures are far from perfect.
+However, following a recycling guide is important because it could prevent your used packaging from going to landfill or incineration.
+The UK’s recycling processes and infrastructures are far from perfect, so take a look at our recycling guide to find out the best practices for recycling and disposing of your waste in the best way possible.

 What are the drawbacks of recycling?

 Not all recyclable packaging is created equal.
-And while glass can be recycled infinitely, plastic loses quality every time it is recycled, so it’s generally downcycled into something else until it eventually ends up in landfill.
+While glass can be recycled infinitely, plastic loses quality every time it is recycled, so it’s generally downcycled into something else until it eventually ends up in a landfill.

 Recycling labelling and rules